MortazaRezaee/FAITES-UNE-ETUDE-SUR-L-EAU-POTABLE/README.md

-# FAITES-UNE-TUDE-SUR-L-EAU-POTABLE
+# FAITES-UNE-ETUDE-SUR-L-EAU-POTABLE
-This repository is dedicated to a data analysis project for DWFA (Drinking Water For All), an NGO committed to providing global access to potable water.
-The project aims to develop a comprehensive dashboard to visualize and analyze global access to drinking water, helping DWFA prioritize countries for future interventions based on funding outcomes.
+Project Scope
+The project focuses on the following key areas:

+Creation of new water access services.
+Modernization of existing water access services.
+Consulting for governments and administrations on water access policies.
+Objectives
+Dashboard Creation: Develop a PowerBI dashboard providing a global overview of access to potable water, segmented by DWFA’s three areas of expertise.
+Indicator Selection: Identify and visualize key indicators that reflect the challenges in water accessibility across various countries.
+Strategic Decision Support: Assist DWFA in selecting target countries for investment based on the dashboard insights and forthcoming funding decisions.